Dogs are often naturally at their happiest when they are outdoors.

 There are tons of different ways to accomplish this goal, but several stand out as being particularly effective.

-An asphalt roof is one great way to ensure that the house will maintain a good temperature.
-This material is able to absorb heat while also keeping it from escaping the house.
+An asphalt roof is one great way to make sure that the dog house will maintain a good temperature.
+This material is able to absorb heat while also keeping it from escaping the dog house.

 Flaps are also an invaluable way to attain this goal.
 Flaps of thick rubber give your dog easy access to getting in and out of the dog house, but they also will do well to keep hot air from escaping.